Vasefth/ClusteringProblems/README.md

 - Georgios Tzelalis
 - Stavroula Tsoni

 We, the contributors, are undergraduate students of the Computer Science Department of the University of Macedonia, and this project is a part of our coursework in Machine Learning.
-Our collective effort aims to explore and apply machine learning techniques in understanding and categorizing fashion data, thereby gaining hands-on experience with real-world data analysis challenges.
+Our collective effort aims to explore and apply machine learning techniques in understanding and categorizing fashion data, thereby gaining hands-on experience with real-world machine learning and data analysis challenges.

-## License
-This project is open-sourced under the MIT license.
-See the LICENSE file for more details.